 The Jewish Memorial Council

 The Jewish Memorial Council was founded in 1919 on the initiative of Sir Robert Waley Cohen, F.C.
 Stern, Lord Swaythling, and Major Lionel de Rothschild.
 A public meeting was held in Central Hall, Westminster on 11 June 1919 to approve and undertake a scheme to raise a fund to establish a permanent war memorial to the Jews of the British Empire who had served in the 1914-1918 war.
 This was applied to the following objectives: The endowment of Jewish religious education; the building and endowment of a Jewish Theological College at Oxford or Cambridge to which, in accordance with the resolution of its Council, the present Jews College (later London School of Jewish Studies) would be transferred; the making of further provision for the Jewish ministry.
 The first Council meeting was held in November 1919.
-Papers of the Jewish Memorial Council are held by the London Metropolitan Archives.
+Minutes and working papers of the Jewish Memorial Council, 1899-2001 are held by the London Metropolitan Archives » (ref ACC/2999).

-Copy letter from Robert Waley Cohen to Lionel de Rothschild, 6th May 1919 concerning the discussion of tentative proposals to erect a war memorial and create a war memorial fund to support the traditions of Judaism and British citizenship.
+Copy letter from Robert Waley Cohen to Lionel Nathan de Rothschild (1882-1942), 6 May 1919 concerning the discussion of tentative proposals to erect a war memorial and create a war memorial fund to support the traditions of Judaism and British citizenship.

 The Jewish Memorial Council, NMR accounts, Jewish War Memorial Fund Ledger, 1919-1939